We3: Plot

 Bandit and Tinker manage to find Pirate, but Pirate is in a confrontation with a family who mistake Pirate for an alien.
 Pirate ends up getting shot in the head by the father, damaging his speech.
 Angered, Bandit and Tinker kill the father and the family's dog, but leave the boy alive.
-Realizing that the situation is getting far worse, the military send out We4, an enhanced English Mastiff, against the wishes of Berry.
+Realizing that the situation is getting far worse, the military again ignore Trendle’s advice by sending out We4, an enhanced English Mastiff, against the wishes of Berry.

 We3 take refuge in a homeless man's domain and gain his sympathy.
 The homeless man encounters the military who have the police escort him from the area, while the man claims that he didn't see anything.
 Setting up around the area, the military unleash We4, who kills Pirate but is in turn damaged by one of Pirate's mines in the process.
 Berry is then sent by the military to calm Bandit and lead him into military sniper fire, but as the snipers prepare to take out Bandit, she instead tells him his real name and sacrifices herself by jumping in the way of the sniper bullets.
 Enraged, Bandit and Tinker both brutally attack We4 and all combatants end up breaking through a wall onto the highway, causing a car pile up.
 We4 begins to attack a police officer whom Bandit then rescues.
 At Trendle's insistence, the military terminate We4 from afar using a code word to trigger a bomb in We4's head.

 Bandit and Tinker escape and, with painful effort, shed their armor, leaving it to explode and taking out some more soldiers on their trail.
 The homeless man manages to find them again and he removes the two's remaining cybernetic enhancements.
 Trendle then speaks out against the government's actions, and it is revealed that the now normal Bandit and Tinker have been taken into the care of the homeless man.
 As he compliments how well behaved the animals are, Trendle gives hundreds of dollars to the homeless man before walking up the steps of the courthouse to a crowd of reporters.